 - Website: www.aveda.com/exclusive-offers

-The Aveda Plus Rewards allows you to accrue points from every purchase and redeem them for products.
-The program requires a one-time $10 enrollment fee, and as a member you’ll receive free shipping on all online orders, plus a free gift on your birthday.
+If you appreciate natural, salon-quality beauty products, you’ll want to subscribe to Aveda emails.
+You’ll earn 15% off your first order from the site.
+You should also consider joining the Aveda Plus Rewards program, which lets you earn points on every purchase and redeem them for products.
+The program requires a one-time $10 enrollment fee, and as a member, you'll receive free shipping on all online orders, plus a free gift on your birthday.

 Tips on how to get free samples in Canada with coupons and rebates

-Sometimes collecting coupons and using them strategically can result in getting a product for free.
+Sometimes, collecting coupons and using them strategically can result in getting a product for free.

 This type of savings move won't work every time, but it's worth a try if you think you can swing it.